Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 It put him in a lose-lose situation.
 If he didn’t devote enough forces to defending the Array site and getting it built and online, then his troops would wither on the vine.
 But if he didn’t properly defend the bunker-cities and their precious cultural archives from the burning menace below, then their victory would be pyrrhic at best.

 The solution he *wanted* was a decapitation.
 His own death wouldn’t have harmed the Grand Army much, there was a clear line of command and succession, he’d have been replaced in moments and he trusted the men who’d replace him.
-The Hunter system---and the word *‘system’* was stretching it---was more like a particularly fractious form of feudalism.
+The Hunter system - and the word *‘system’* was stretching it - was more like a particularly fractious form of feudalism.
 Killing an Alpha would only result in one of its lessers taking over, but the broods would bicker.
 Their alliances were between the Alphas, and needed reforging when the Alpha fell.

 A decisive general could exploit that confusion like splitting wood down the grain.
 There was just one problem: they didn’t know where the Alpha they needed to kill was.